 - Criteria: First-degree assault occurs when someone intentionally attempts to take another individual’s life or knowingly causes or attempts to cause severe physical injury.

 - Penalties: If serious physical injury results, it is classified as a Class A Felony, punishable by 10-30 years or life in prison.
-If no serious injury occurs, it’s a Class B Felony, which carries a prison sentence of 5 to 15 years.
+If no serious injury occurs, it’s a Class B Felony, which ranges from 5 to 15 years in prison.

 Second Degree Assault in Jackson County, MO

-- Criteria: The charge of second-degree assault applies when someone:
+- Criteria: The charge of second-degree assault is applicable when someone:

 - Uses a deadly weapon or dangerous object to inflict or attempt to inflict injury.